Denise Duffield

 Associate Director

-Denise joined PSR-LA in 2004 as the Director of Development and became Associate Director in 2008.
-Denise directs our Nuclear Threats program, which advocates for nuclear weapons abolition and policies that prevent exposure to radioactive waste and contamination.
-Locally, that means leading PSR-LA’s efforts to fully clean up the Santa Susana Field Laboratory (SSFL), a contaminated nuclear and rocket-engine testing site located just 30 miles from downtown Los Angeles.
-Denise also leads PSR-LA’s participation in Back from the Brink, a national grassroots campaign that brings communities together to abolish nuclear weapons.
+Denise joined PSR-LA in 2004 and serves as Associate Director.
+She directs PSR-LA’s Nuclear Threats program, which advocates for nuclear abolition and policies that prevent exposure to radioactive waste and contamination.
+Denise serves on the Steering Committee of Back from the Brink: Bringing Communities Together to Abolish Nuclear Weapons, a national grassroots campaign that works to build public and political will for nuclear abolition through local, community-based organizing.
+She also leads PSR-LA’s efforts to fully clean up the Santa Susana Field Laboratory (SSFL), a contaminated nuclear and rocket-engine testing site located just 30 miles from downtown Los Angeles

-Denise’s passion for nuclear abolition nuclear began during her early days at PSR-LA, when she was moved by hibakusha (survivors of the Hiroshima-Nagasaki atomic bombings) who shared painful stories about their experiences in a plea to abolish nuclear weapons so that no one else has to suffers as they have.
-She is also deeply inspired by parents and community members whose health has been impacted by exposure to SSFL contaminants.
-They are fighting for the cleanup to prevent harm to others in their community.
+Denise’s passion for nuclear abolition began during her early days at PSR-LA, when she was moved by hibakusha (survivors of the Hiroshima-Nagasaki atomic bombings) who shared painful personal stories and their desire for no one else to suffer as they had.
+She is also inspired by community members who've been impacted by exposure to nuclear contaminants and fight for a full cleanup to prevent harm to others in their community.
+She is a member and has served on the board of the Alliance for Nuclear Accountability, a national network of organizations formed by communities in the shadow of nuclear weapons facilities.